ibexa/documentation-developer/docs/guide/content_rendering/layout/add_search_form.md

-# Adding search form to front page
+# Add search form to front page

 You can add a search form to selected parts of your front page and decide which parts of the form, such as filters, are rendered.